Homogeneity Marker

 Basic info

-The homogeneity marker serves to identify polygons (FOIs) on which several crops are being grown.
+The homogeneity marker serves to identify fields (FOIs) on which several crops are being grown.
 It identifies heterogeneities on the scale of the FOIs declared primary crop's season and is not applicable to individual observations.
 That is the case, because a FOI could be heterogeneous in individual observations for many reasons.
 Some of the most common short-period heterogeneities are the consequences of:

 To eliminate the influence of such short-term heterogeneities, we evaluate heterogeneity of a FOI on a season time-frame by aggregating relevant signals into season-spanning features.